1934 Rheinmetall Portable #173190

 Pica; QWERTZ modified to QWERTY layout.

 The story of the Rheinmetall portable (or, Kleinschreibmaschine) really begins in the 1920s with the Stoewer-designed portables.
 Robert Messenger has done some excellent work researching these models, and I highly recommend reading his articles.
-In a nutshell, when Stoewer went out of business, Rheinmetall AG bought the design rights to their portable and made a number of modifications in the early 1930s.
+Put simply, in 1930, Stower went out of business.
+That year Rheinmetall AG acquired Stower's portable design and made a number of improvements.
+The new Rheinmetall portable debuted in 1931.

-The result was their own portable, debuting in 1931.
-These are very robust and modular machines.
+These are very robust, modular machines; a point of pride for Rheinmetall at the time.
 Like the Stoewer, the carriage is removed by releasing two levers at the back of the chassis.
 Typebars are easily removed without tools (see photos).
-The platen is removed by unscrewing both platen knbos, and the carriage is a skeleton shift with on-feet adjustments made by four accessible screws, two on either side.
+The platen is removed by unscrewing both platen knobs, and the carriage is a skeleton shift with on-feet adjustments made by four accessible screws, two on either side.
 All of this makes for a very repairman-friendly typewriter, which is a blessing since service manuals aren't currently available.

-My example has the tabulator mechanism, which isn't often found on pre-war Rheinmetalls.
+My example has the tabulator mechanism, which appears to be uncommon on pre-war examples.
 Tabs are set and cleared by two levers on the back of the carriage.
 Pulling both forward sets a tab, while pushing both back will clear it.
 This feature doesn't work too well on my machine.
 The serial number is stamped on the right side of the carriage rail bracket.
 Interestingly, another number is stamped on the chassis and carriage.
 I don't know what this second number means; at the very least, both numbers matching indicate the carriage is original to this machine.

 Serial number 173 190 indicates this was built in 1934.
 The QWERTZ keyboard with Reichsmark symbol suggests it was originally sold in Germany.